Common Female Health Issues Every Woman Should Know

 Thyroid Disorders: Often Missed, Always Treatable

 Thyroid disorders are equally common but frequently missed.
-About 1 in 8 women will develop a thyroid condition in her lifetime according to the American Thyroid Association.
+About 1 in 8 women will develop a thyroid condition in her lifetime according to the American Thyroid Association, and recognizing thyroid issues in women and natural solutions can significantly improve overall health.
 Hypothyroidism causes fatigue, weight gain, and depression that feel like personal failings when they’re actually a medical issue requiring treatment.
 Ask your provider for TSH and free T4 testing, not just a basic TSH screening, because some thyroid problems hide in normal-range results.

 Menopause and Perimenopause: Expect the Unexpected